 Debilitating back pain that keeps you from being active can contribute to weight gain.
 But does it also happen in reverse?
-Can weight gain cause back pain?
+Can being overweight cause back pain?

 In a word, yes.

 Several studies show a high incidence of low back pain related to a body mass index (BMI) over 25 as well as a relationship between obesity, low back pain, and conditions like lumbar disc degeneration.

 Nearly 80 percent of people experience low back pain at some point during their lifetime.
 People who have a higher BMI, who have had rapid weight gain, who are mostly sedentary, and/or who carry their weight around their middle, have a higher chance of developing back pain.

 Study after study shows you’re more likely to suffer from low back pain if you are overweight or obese.

 There is a relationship between elevated BMI and degenerated disks, as well as a greater severity of degeneration.
 Degenerative disc disease (DDD) is common among an aging population, and is, in many cases, unavoidable.
 The discs, which live between the vertebrae, naturally lose their water content as we age.
 As the water content is reduced, so too is the disc’s ability to act as a buffer.

 The lack of cushioning from the desiccated or dried out disc puts stress on the adjacent vertebrae and joints, causing pain or weakness.
 You can experience everything from numbness or a pins-and-needles sensation to cramps down the legs and even into the buttocks that worsen when sitting or standing.

 While not everyone experiences discomfort related to this condition, being overweight, even as little as 10 pounds, increases the chance of developing DDD and of having a serious case because of the stress and strain on your vertebrae and discs.